-Each student working toward a Master's degree must file an Application for Advancement to Candidacy for the Master's degree.
-The purpose of this application is to provide certification to the Graduate Center that the student will complete or has completed the necessary requirements and acceptable electives for the Master's degree with a minimum 3.0 GPA.
+Each student working toward a Master's degree must file an application for Advancement to Candidacy for the Master's degree.
+The purpose of this application is to provide certification to the Office of Graduate Studies that the student will complete or has completed the necessary requirements and acceptable electives for the Master's degree with a minimum 3.0 GPA.
 The Advancement to Candidacy application should be filed upon completion of 30 units in the program.

-The Advancement to Candidacy form should be obtained from the Department of Counselor Education office in order to receive instructions for filling out the form in consultation with the student's program advisor.
-(The form is also available from the Graduate Center; however, it does not include the departmental instructions.)
-The completed form is submitted to the department's Graduate Coordinator for signature, then forwarded to the Graduate Center for final approval.
+The Advancement to Candidacy form is obtained from the Department of Counselor Education office in order to receive instructions for filling out the form in consultation with the student's program advisor.
+(The form is also available from the Office of Graduate Studies; however, it does not include the Departmental instructions.)
+The completed form is submitted to the Department's Graduate Coordinator for signature, then forwarded to the Office of Graduate Studies for final approval.